Characters of the Marvel Cinematic Universe: M–Z: Irani Rael / Nova Prime

+An alternate version of Rael appeared in the Disney+ animated series What If...? where she rescued Nebula following Ronan the Accuser's betrayal and murder of Thanos and Gamora.
+However, Rael betrayed Xandar to make a deal with Ronan, only to be defeated by Nebula, falling to her death following a failed attempt to kill Nebula and escape.

+As of 2025, the character has appeared in one project: the film Guardians of the Galaxy.
+An alternate universe variant of Rael (voiced by Julianne Grossman) appeared in one project: the Disney+ animated series What If...?.

 Maria Rambeau

-Captain Maria "Photon" Rambeau (portrayed by Lashana Lynch) is a former United States Air Force pilot and a single mother of Monica Rambeau.
-She becomes Carol Danvers' best friend, who is presumed dead for six years after a plane accident.
+Captain Maria Rambeau (portrayed by Lashana Lynch) is a former United States Air Force pilot and a single mother of Monica Rambeau.
+She becomes Carol Danvers's best friend, who is presumed dead for six years after a plane accident.
 Maria is reunited with Danvers during the Kree-Skrull War and helps Danvers to remember her early life.
-Later, she helps found S.W.O.R.D. and becomes its Director until she dies of cancer in 2020.
+Later, she helps found S.W.O.R.D. and becomes its director until she dies of cancer in 2020.

 In the alternate universe designated as Earth-838, Maria takes up the mantle of Captain Marvel instead of Danvers, serving as a member of the Illuminati until she is killed by Wanda Maximoff who dropped a statue on her after having her powers absorbed.

+In another alternate universe, she adopted the mantle of Binary after gaining superhuman powers, becoming an ally to the mutant strike force known as the X-Men.
+She meets Monica Rambeau, whom she never parented in her reality, as the X-Men member Beast recovers her following her displacement into their world, due to an averted incursion between it and Earth-616.